danielpiron/Resume/README.md

    tools including code comparison, debuggers and dependency analyzers.
  * Was tasked with migrating and adapting QA and Development laboratories to Citigroup’s SOE environment.
- * Supported releases to operations facilities in North America, Europe, and Asia.
+ * Supported releases to operations facilities in North America, EMEA, and APAC regions.
  * Achieved a high level of respected for creative thinking, reliability, integrity, wit, and charm.